 - ‘Smart’ road pricing will never be social justice, it enables the wealthy to drive at whim.
 I do not support this corporate car lobby ‘solution’.
 It perpetuates car culture.

-- Congestion Charge must be 24/7, inclusive of ALL motor vehicles and the price raised.
+- Congestion Charge must be expanded, 24/7, inclusive of ALL motor vehicles and the price raised.

 - ULEZ must be expanded to Greater London.
 24/7 and include all fossil fuel vehicles.